A5hleyRich/delightful-downloads/readme.txt

 **GitHub, Source Code**

-If you would like to contribute to the plugin, you can do so on [GitHub](https://github.com/A5hleyRich/Delightful-Downloads).
+If you would like to contribute to the plugin, you can do so on [GitHub](https://github.com/svenbolte/delightful-downloads).
-There are several forks.
+There are several forks (like this one).

 == Installation ==